Zargn/AiCompanion/README.md

 ---
 # Change of scope

 After finishing up the interfaces and ui application, I moved on to start on the companion part.
-I made the base class, connected it up with the ui app, and started thinking about the machine learning part.
+I made the base class, connected it up with the ui app, and started thinking about the next step.
+I could create some basic companion logic, like energy, food, or similar.
+Not big tasks really.
+The biggest challenge was of course the machine learning part.
+I had no plan.
+I never tried something like it before.
+So clearly, it would take the most time, so why not start with that?

+I started by trying to decide on a goal, and quite quickly came to the conclusion that something with appropriate difficulty would be a text based ai that would learn from user input, and then use the knowledge to try and guess objects based on clues.
+This is where the project changed scope.
+I didn't realise it then, but now I can clearly see two large issues with these decisions.
+First, this machine learning thing is not impossible, but would be quite troublesome in the timeframe I had while also doing the other parts needed.
+And second, I did things in the completely wrong order.
+I should not do the hardest thing first, but rather get the easy parts done so I have something in case of the large thing taking too much time.

+So basically, the project went from being a companion program, with some machine learning thrown into it.
+To a machine learning program that might in the end be a part of a ai companion.

+---
+# Machine learning plans

+Now that I had changed the goal, and knew what I wanted, I could get to work.
+And the first question of course is, how do I make a program learn?

 I don't know what I expected, but making your own machine learning algorithm is not just a walk in the park, especially when you don't have a set goal.
 So I ended up spending way to much time planning that feature.
 I decided on making it a text based ai, that would be able to learn based on user input, and then use that knowledge to match clues with objects.